delanni/cv/cv.md

 # Expertise

-I have a combined 9+ years of experience in working with a wide breadth of languages and technologies from Javascript, through R, Java, to Scala and AWS.
+I have a combined 10+ years of experience in working with a wide breadth of languages and technologies from Javascript, through R, Java, to Scala and AWS.

 I have a confident understanding of service architecture and common patterns solutions, infrastructure, ops with AWS and delivery processes.

 # Studies

-## Software Engineer BSc & MSc @ [BME](http://www.bme.hu/?language=en)
+## Software Engineer BSc & MSc @ [BME](http://www.bme.hu/?language=en) || 2009 - 2015

 Thesis works:

-- Windows 8 Application Development
+- Windows 8 Application Development (.Net, #C)
-- Game Development in Typescript using WebGL
+- Game Development in Typescript using WebGL (Typescript)

-## Business Information Systems BSc @ [CUB](http://www.uni-corvinus.hu/index.php?id=eng)
+## Business Information Systems BSc @ [CUB](http://www.uni-corvinus.hu/index.php?id=eng) || 2011 - 2016

 Thesis works:

-- Portfolio optimization algorithms
+- Stock-trading portfolio optimization algorithms in practise

 # About